GraphRouter: A Graph-based Router for LLM Selections: Experimental Results

 \subsection{Comparison with existing baselines.}

-As shown in Table \ref{tab:comparison_results}, we compare \method with seven baselines in three scenarios.
+We compare \method with seven baselines in three scenarios in Table \ref{tab:comparison_results}.
 We can observe that \method consistently and substantially surpasses existing routers, delivering a minimum effect improvement of 12.28\% on metric Reward compared to the strongest baselines.
 Additionally, we observe that \method achieves at least 88.89\% of the optimal solution (Table \ref{tab:comparison_results}, row Oracle), further demonstrating the superiority of our framework.
 On the other hand, compared with the two rule-based LLM, \method achieves a better trade-off between Performance and Cost, therefore achieving a higher effect on Reward.
 Analyzing the effect of Prompt LLM, Hybrid LLM \citep{ding2024hybrid}, and FrugalGPT \citep{chen2023frugalgpt}, we demonstrate that without sufficient contextualized information, even LLM and trained moderate-size LM struggle to understand the query and candidates LLM effectively, even if we ignore their high inference costs.
-These comparisons and results validate our claim that effective usage of contextual information is crucial for selecting the optimal LLM.
+These results validate that effective usage of contextual information is crucial for selecting the optimal LLM.